kizniche/Mycodo/docs/Frequently-Asked-Questions.md

 *Can I communicate with Mycodo from the command line?*

 Yes, ~/Mycodo/mycodo/mycodo_client.py has this functionality, but there's a lot to be desired.
+See [Mycodo Client](Mycodo-Client.md).

+ !!! note
-See [Mycodo Client](Mycodo-Client), but note it may not be the most current list of commands, so it's recommended to execute ``mycodo-client --help`` to see a full list of current options.
+     This may not be the most current list of commands, so it's recommended to execute ``mycodo-client --help`` to see a full list of current options.

 --------------

 *Can I variably-control the speed of motors or other devices with the PWM output signal from the PID?*

 Yes, as long as you have the proper hardware to do that.
-The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, [AC modulation circuitry](Outputs/#schematics-for-ac-modulation), [DC modulation circuitry](Outputs/#schematics-for-dc-fan-control), or something else.
+The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, [AC modulation circuitry](Outputs.md/#schematics-for-ac-modulation), [DC modulation circuitry](Outputs.md/#schematics-for-dc-fan-control), or something else.

 --------------